3 reasons rent is starting to dip in some U.S. cities

 Between July and August, the national average asking price for a one-bedroom apartment fell 2.7% to $1,721, while rent for a two-bedroom dropped 2.4% to $2,054 according to Rent.com.
 The median rent in the nation's 50 largest cities fell to roughly $1,771 in August, according to Realtor.com.

 Those declines are in stark contrast to 2021, when some cities saw rent hikes of up to 25%.
-The drops also suggest that a once white-hot rental market has plateaued, economists said.
+The drops also suggest that a once white-hot rental market has hit a ceiling, economists said.

+"I wouldn't get too excited over a reduction in rental prices," Nest Seekers International chief economist Erin Sykes told CBS News.
+"I think it's more of a plateau."

 Why rents are cooling